zgompert/ClineCoupling/README.md

 Constant conditions for the simulations are as follows: number of demes = 110, number of generations = 2000 (log every 500), number of chromsomes = 1, migration rate between neighboring demes = 0.1, selection type = underdominance, number of genetic markers = 51.

 I am varying theta and the number of loci (in all pairwise combinations).
 For $\theta$, I used 0.1, 0.5, 0.9, 1, 1.1, 1.5, and 2.
 For $L$, I used 2, 10, 100, 200, 500, and 1000.
 Selected loci were placed evenly along the chromosome starting at the end (i.e., there is a selected locus at each end of the chromosome).
 This gives $r = 1/(L-1)$.
 I then used $\theta = s/r$ to compute the per locus s for each simulation (the same for all loci).
-I ran 10 replicates of each set of simulation conditions = 7 * 6 * 10 = 300 simulations.
+I ran 10 replicates of each set of simulation conditions = 10 * 6 * 10 = 600 simulations (*2 for migration rate, but note that some are not well defined as fitness would have to be less than 0 to get $\theta$ given $L$, so really we have 1140 simulations).

 Here is the main submission script (in /uufs/chpc.utah.edu/common/home/gompert-group2/projects/coupling_sims/):